Apply through Clearing

-Hi!
+Week at a glance – Hi!
 I’m Jake, I recently completed the final projects of my degree in Music and Sound Design Technology and in this blog, I will give you an overview of a typical week in my third and final year at Herts.
-My average 3rd year week would usually include 2 days of lectures, one or two shifts at work and the rest of the week spent working on coursework and socialising with friends.
+My average third-year week would usually include two days of lectures, one or two shifts at work and the rest of the week spent working on assignments and socialising with friends.

-I only had 2 days a week of lectures in my final year which meant I could be very flexible with how I spent my time.
-I would always attend all my lectures and typically spend another 2 - 3 hours working on coursework on these days during the evenings.
-The rest of the week I would usually aim to work a similar number of hours, roughly 6, but this varied as I had other commitments.
-It is not necessary to work 6 hours per day but as I am aiming for a first-class grade, I felt this was enough for me to learn and practice everything I needed too without over working myself.
+I only had two days a week of lectures in my final year which meant I could be very flexible with how I spent my time.
+I would always attend all my lectures and typically spend another two to three hours working on assignments on these days during the evenings.
+The rest of the week I would usually aim to work six hours, but this varied as I had other commitments.
+It is not necessary to work six hours per day but as I am aiming for a first-class grade, this was enough for me to learn and practise everything I needed too without overworking myself.

-During my final year I worked at the Forum at UH as a live sound and lighting technician, something I really enjoyed doing as it was the first time working in a job related to my sound engineering course.
-Usually I would work 2 shifts a week, Wednesday night and Friday evening which worked out at around 12 – 15 hours a week, sometimes it was more and sometimes less.
-The fact the shifts were in the evening and at night was good as it allowed me to focus on my coursework during the day, but club nights would see me often working till 4am or later which did leave me tired the next day but this was part of the job and it was a great experience overall.
+During my final year, I worked at the Forum at UH (University of Hertfordshire) as a live sound and lighting technician, something I really enjoyed doing as it was the first time working in a job related to my sound engineering course.
+Usually, I would work two shifts a week, Wednesday night and Friday evening which worked out at around 12 – 15 hours a week, sometimes it was more and sometimes less.
+The fact the shifts were in the evening and at night was good as it allowed me to focus on my assignments during the day, but club nights would see me often working till 04:00 or later which did leave me tired the next day but this was part of the job and it was a great experience overall.

-It was very important that I put aside time for myself to relax and socialize with friends and to take time out of all the work I was doing.
-Me and a friend from my course got into a routine of playing table tennis each night as a way to get some light exercise and to take a break from the coursework.
-Final year can be stressful sometimes, so it is very important to look after yourself by exercising, eating healthily (and enough!) and spending time with friends or relaxing by yourself
+It was especially important that I put aside time for myself to relax and socialize with friends and to take time out of all the work I was doing.
+I and a friend from my course got into a routine of playing table tennis each night to get some light exercise and to take a break from the assignments.
+In the final year can be stressful sometimes, so it is particularly important to look after yourself by exercising, eating healthily (and enough!) and spending time with friends or relaxing by yourself

 As a sound engineering student, you have access to everything you need to prepare you for working in the industry.
-It is a very practical subject so having the right equipment, software and hardware, is vital for getting the hands-on experience you need.
-The majority of my work was done in the FMM, Film Music & Media, building which has computer labs with all the latest programs, surround sound ‘satellite’ rooms, an acoustically treated room for film sound, and many other musical spaces and practise rooms.
-You also have access to the Art and Design buildings where you will find fully kitted out music studios with performing and recording rooms with the latest mixing desks and computers, a foley studio which I used a lot for film, and the loan store.
+It is a very practical subject so having the right equipment, software, and hardware, is vital for getting the hands-on experience you need.
+Most of my work was done in the FMM, Film Music & Media building which has computer labs with all the latest programs, surround sound ‘satellite’ rooms, an acoustically treated room for film sound, and many other musical spaces and practise rooms.
+You also have access to the Art and Design buildings where you will find fully kitted out music studios with performing and recording rooms with the latest mixing desks and computers, a Foley studio which I used a lot for films, and the loan store.
 The loan store allows you to borrow equipment such as microphones, musical instruments and other equipment like video cameras and accessories.

 Having access to these spaces was vital as part of my learning experience as there is no substitute for hands-on learning but Herts gave me everything, I needed to ensure I am prepared to start work or go onto further education.